Pardon the dust!

 Very mild violence

 Like other games of its era, Galaga has the player fighting crudely drawn aliens.
-Whenever something is killed in this game, it explodes into a shower of pixels.
-Theres no blood, gore, or anything graphic going on.
+Whenever something is "killed" in this game, it explodes into a shower of pixels.
+There's no blood, gore, or anything graphic going on.